 Who are we?

-We are a church home for Christian Scientists in Sarasota, FL, a branch of The Church of Christ, Scientist, in Boston, MA.
+We are a church home for Christian Scientists in Sarasota, FL, a branch of The First Church of Christ, Scientist, in Boston, MA.
 We welcome everyone to our services and activities, including children to our Sunday School.

 We are parents, grandparents, lawyers, realtors, engineers, college teachers, exercise instructors, chemists, flight attendants, and retirees from many professions, like the financial markets, journalism, information technology, accounting, and much more.

 What do we believe?

 We believe that God is Love and knows only good.
 And the closer we get to Him/Her, the better we can see through the shadows of this material world.

 We believe that Christ Jesus was the most spiritually-minded man to walk the earth.
 His example inspires and guides us every single day.

 We believe in and practice the power of prayer, just as Jesus did.
 We’re dedicated to using it to heal every kind of problem—moral, physical, financial, you name it.

 Mary Baker Eddy, who discovered and founded Christian Science, defined it as "the law of God, the law of good..."
 (Rudimental Divine Science).
 This deeper understanding of God as infinite Love and unchanging goodness leads to prayer that can heal, redeem, and restore anyone.